JaceDanish/Snake/README.md

 # Snake
-Snake, implemented in C with linked-list and SDL
+Snake, implemented in C with linked-list and SDL.

-On Linux
+On Linux.

-SDL/SDL2 required
+SDL/SDL2 required.